openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 1. On the center of this window is placed a red rectangle.
 This is input window, with the help of which User, moving the camera, can capture formula.
 2. Image from the 1st window will be binarized, preprocessed and fed to the network.
 Preprocessed and binarized image is placed on the top of the window (near `Model input` label)
 3. If the formula will be predicted with sufficient confidence score, it will be placed right under preprocessed image (near `Predicted` label)
-4. If rendering is available (see the previous Paragraph for details) and predicted formula does not contain latex grammar errors, it will be rendered and places near `Rendered` label.
+4. If rendering is available (see the previous Paragraph for details) and predicted formula does not contain latex grammar errors, it will be rendered and placed near `Rendered` label.

-Navigation buttons:
+Navigation keys:
   * Use `q` button to quit from program
-  * Use `o` (latin) to decrease the size of the input (red) window
+  * Use `o` to decrease the size of the input (red) window
-  * Use `p` (latin) to increase the size of the input widnow
+  * Use `p` to increase the size of the input window

 The model inference process on the image is simillar to the Non-interactive mode with the exception that model infers asynchronously.
 The phrase "Demo application works asynchronously" means, that model inference is performed in asynchronous mode and does not block main thread, so the image from the web-camera can move smoothly enough.